 Octavio Raygoza is an award-winning content and web producer that engages viewers by creating quality websites and original content for news, sports, learning, and business publications.
 He has a strong background and education in video, photo, and web production.
 He has a master of journalism in New Media from UC Berkeley’s graduate school of journalism.
 He is currently employed as a content producer at Autodesk, one of the largest software companies in the world.

-Shaleece Haas is a filmmaker, multimedia journalist and video storytelling instructor for Berkeley Advanced Media Institute.
+Shaleece Haas is an Emmy award winning filmmaker, multimedia journalist and video storytelling instructor for Berkeley Advanced Media Institute.
 She is the director/producer of the forthcoming documentary Real Boy, a coming-of-age story about a transgender teenager with musical aspirations.
 Most recently, she co-produced The Genius of Marian, a film about the heartbreak of Alzheimer’s, the power of art and the meaning of family (POV, 2014).
 She has also served on the production teams of several short and feature-length documentaries for public television.
 Shaleece came to filmmaking through her work as a photojournalist.
 Her images have appeared on the Oprah Winfrey Show and in magazines including Marie Claire, Utne Reader, and Ms. Magazine.
 While living in New York City, she also had the privilege of listening to hundreds of life stories through her work for the national oral history project, StoryCorps.

 VIDEO & ANIMATION